Chekosworld/Compass-AI/README.md

 4. **Analytics**:
    - The "Analytics" section will soon allow you to track your campaigns and get valuable insights.

+## 📚 Additional Resources

+- **Compass_Model**: We have created a model named "Compass_Model."
+The reason we haven't used it extensively was due to a lack of GPU resources.
+The model was deployed but lacked the necessary computational power.
+It was generated using data from Llama 3.1 405B and was pre-trained on Llama 3.1 8B with fine-tuning applied.

+  - **Model on Hugging Face**: [Compass_Model](https://huggingface.co/RafaM97/Compass_Model)

+- **Marketing Social Media Dataset**: This dataset is designed to support AI-driven marketing tools, providing data essential for content generation, strategy planning, and more.
+It includes a comprehensive collection of marketing campaigns focused on various industries, channels, and objectives.

+  - **Dataset on Hugging Face**: [Marketing Social Media Dataset](https://huggingface.co/datasets/RafaM97/marketing_social_media)

 ## 💡 Future Features
 - **Campaign Analytics**: Analyze the success of your campaigns and track metrics like engagement and reach.